pingcap/docs-cn/tidb-configuration-file.md

 + When the value of this configuration is smaller than `0`, the above check and limit do not apply.
 + Default value: `-1`
 + When the remaining available storage in `tmp-storage-path` is lower than the value defined by `tmp-storage-quota`, the TiDB server reports an error when it is started, and exits.

-### `oom-action`

-- Specifies what operation TiDB performs when a single SQL statement exceeds the memory quota specified by `mem-quota-query` and cannot be spilled over to disk.
-- Default value: `"cancel"` (In TiDB v4.0.2 and earlier versions, the default value is `"log"`)
-- The valid options are `"log"` and `"cancel"`.
-When `oom-action="log"`, it prints the log only.
-When `oom-action="cancel"`, it cancels the operation and outputs the log.

-### `lower-case-table-names`

-- Configures the value of the `lower_case_table_names` system variable.
-- Default value: `2`
-- For details, see the [MySQL description](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_lower_case_table_names) of this variable.

-    > **Note:**
-    >
-    > Currently, TiDB only supports setting the value of this option to `2`.
-This means it is case-sensitive when you save a table name, but case-insensitive when you compare table names.
-The comparison is based on the lower case.

 ### `lease`